February 5, 2018

 what some conservative "law 'n order" folks might call a "legal technicality"

-(but which assuredly was not*), a few
+(but which assuredly was not*), two

 (1) The murders did not occur around midnight,

 as the prosecution claimed, but around 5 a.m. while Larry Hicks was not

 at the murder scene but at his own home.
 The coroner's report contained

 the information about the time of death, but Larry's original trial attorney never used it.

 Nor, of course, did the state refer to it.

 There was much more evidence confirming Larry's actual factual